-For optimal voice quality, I would highly suggest investing in a USB headset.
+For optimal voice quality, we highly suggest investing in a USB headset.
 Bria offers many voice codecs that we were unable to test with our OnSIP service, including Speex, Speex wideband, DVI4, G729, iLBC, and more.

-For the most part, Bria to Bria and Bria to Eyebeam video call sessions worked great for us on our 1-2 year old Macbook Pros.
+For the most part, Bria to Bria and Bria to Eyebeam video call sessions worked great for us on our 1- to 2-year-old Macbook Pros.
 The video resolution was perfectly acceptable, and we did not experience many noticeable dips in frame rate, which is good.

-We did run into problems getting Bria video to work with SIP communicator, another VoIP soft phone.
+We did run into problems getting Bria video to work with SIP communicator, another VoIP softphone.
 The caller on the other end would appear to us as nothing more than an inextricable green mess of video data even though both software phones support H.264.
-We will be doing more interoperability tests with Bria and a few video desk phones in the near future, so I’ll be sure to update this section then.

 By turning your video calls into a conference call, you can invite more participants for a multiparty video conferencing session.
 The quality of these sessions is not as good as a one-on-one video call (the videos of the people in the conference call are shrunk considerably), but we found it very useable.
 This is a very neat feature to have, but there is certainly room for improvement.
-The Counterpath forums recommend that you limit multiparty videoconferences to 5 participants in total.
+The Counterpath forums recommend that you limit multiparty video conferences to five participants total.

 Ease of Use

-The last tab is ‘Favorites’.
+The last tab is “Favorites.”
 You can add people to this tab from your contacts tab.
-From the favorite tab, you can easily start an IM conversation or create a call with a ‘favorited’ contact by clicking on the available options next to their name.
+From the favorites tab, you can easily start an IM conversation or create a call with a “favorite” contact by clicking on the available options next to their name.